athackst/vscode_ros2_workspace/README.md

    Current serial number in output stream:  47

-1. check that nvidia drivers are current on the host with
+1. Check that nvidia drivers are current on the host with

   $ nvidia-smi

-2. check that the nvidia addon for docker is installed
+2. Check that the nvidia addon for docker is installed

 [docker-nvidia(for GPU acceleration on Nvidia GPU hosts)](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

-3. uncomment the following line from .devcontainer/devcontainer.json
+3. Uncomment the following line from .devcontainer/devcontainer.json

 		//"--gpus" "all", // for nvidia gpu support